Chapter 16 Automatic Derivatives

 argument.

-We’ll re-introduce the simple Poisson Generalized Linear Mixed Model (GLMM) example model from 7.11.2.1 use Laplace approximation on it.
+We’ll re-introduce the simple Poisson Generalized Linear Mixed Model (GLMM) example model from 7.11.2.1 and use Laplace approximation on it.
 There will be 10 groups (i

 ) of 5 observations (j